colejarczyk/doc/api/earning_rule.rst

 .. warning::

-    Remember, you must update the whole data of the earningRule.
+    Remember, you must update the all data of the earningRule.

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

     The *000096cf-32a3-43bd-9034-4df343e5fd93* or *00000000-0000-474c-b092-b0dd880c0121* id are example values.
-    Your value can be different.
-Check in the list of all levels if you are not sure which id should be used.
+    Your value may be different.
+Check the list of all levels if you are not sure which id should be used.

 Example Response
 ^^^^^^^^^^^^^^^^^^